Donald Trump's COVID-19 Treatment Plan: What to Know About the President's Medications

-As far as we know, that brings the total count of medications and supplements President Trump is currently taking or has taken to treat COVID-19 to 8: Regeneron's antibody cocktail, famotidine, remdesivir, dexamethasone, zinc, vitamin D, melatonin, and a daily aspirin.
+As far as we know, that brings the total count of medications and supplements President Trump is currently taking or has taken to treat COVID-19 to eight: Regeneron's antibody cocktail, famotidine, remdesivir, dexamethasone, zinc, vitamin D, melatonin, and a daily aspirin.

 It seems like a lot—enough to make physicians not directly caring for Trump worried about his health status.
 "Suddenly, they’re throwing the kitchen sink at him,” Thomas McGinn, MD, physician-in-chief at Northwell Health, recently told The New York Times.
 “It raises the question: Is he sicker than we’re hearing, or are they being overly aggressive because he is the president, in a way that could be potentially harmful?”

 Some physicians, according to the NYT, have even suggested that Trump himself is dictating his own care and demanding these intense treatments—a pattern known as VIP syndrome, which describes situations in which prominent figures (like the President of the United States) actually receive poor medical care because doctors are either "too zealous in treating them—or defer too readily to their instructions."

 Here's what we know about the treatments being used in his recovery, so far.

 Regeneron's antibody cocktail

 Pharmaceutical company Regeneron's antibody cocktail—technically known as REGN-COV2—is a pair of two monoclonal antibodies used to help generate an immune response to COVID-19.